matplotlib/cmocean/docs/source/index.rst

    import cmocean
    cmocean.plots.plot_gallery()

-These colormaps were chosen to be perceptually uniform and to reflect the data they are representing in terms of being sequential, divergent, or cyclic (Phase colormap), and to be intuitive.
-For example, chlorophyll is represented by shades of green, turbidity is shades of brown, and temperature goes from cool blues to warm yellows.
+These colormaps were chosen to be perceptually uniform and to reflect the data they are representing in terms of being sequential, divergent, or cyclic (phase colormap), and to be intuitive.
+For example, the *algae* colormap is  shades of green which could represent chlorophyll.

 Here is the lightness of the colormaps: